New methods to bound the critical probability in fractal percolation: Construction of the alphabet and word codes

-\textbf{Proof} These statements follow from Property \ref{property_weak} and \ref{property_strong} respectively. $\Box$\\ \\ Now we are ready to give an example illustrating how to find upper bounds.
+\end{enumerate} \end{lemma} \textbf{Proof} These statements follow from Property \ref{property_weak} and \ref{property_strong} respectively. $\Box$\\ \\ Now we are ready to give an example illustrating how to find upper bounds.
 We will keep the example as simple as possible, so that it can be checked by hand.
-Therefore our alphabet will contain only two letters and we will use a word code that is even simpler than $\Psi_{3,0}$.
+Therefore our alphabet will contain only two letters and we will use a simplification of the word code $\Psi_{3,0}$.
 Nevertheless, it leads to a bound that already improves upon the best bound known so far.